What is PLA compostable film?

 Once used Biofilm is composted into CO2, water and biomass;

 Compost, CO2 and water are then used by plants, and so the cycle continues.

-Our biodegradable (PLA) film is made from starch derived from potatoes / corn or other vegetables.
+Our compostadable (PLA) film is made from starch derived from corn.
 These crops are not grown just to make the PLA bags so the 'raw materials' are likely to have been sourced from a range of different producers and processing companies.
 With the wide spread use of GM products, we must therefore assume it probable that at least a small percentage of this starch could have originated from GM crops or from non-GM crops contaminated by proximity to a GM crop.
 Therefore, we cannot guarantee 100% that these bags will be completely GM free.

 It is possible to have bags made to your own requirements subject to a minimum order of 10,000 pieces.
 For more information you can contact us at firstname.lastname@example.org

-We believe that in a world where petro-chemical based single use plastics are rarely recycled and many will inevitably end up in landfill or worse still, littering the countryside, using truly biodegradable and compostable bio-film bags can genuinely contribute to solving the environmental problem posed by the disposal of single use plastics and help to create a cleaner planet.
-We are therefore committed to expanding our range of biodegradable and compostable packaging derived from renewable and sustainable sources.
-On the down side, we realise that petro-chemical based bags are cheaper to produce than their bio-film alternatives but they do come at a far lower cost to the environment.
+We believe that in a world where traditional petro-chemical based single use plastics are not all being recycled and where many will inevitably end up in landfill or worse still, littering the countryside or the Oceans, using renewable and compostable bio-based film bags can help contribute towards solving the environmental problem posed by the disposal of single use plastics.
+We are therefore committed to expanding our range of bio-based and compostable packaging derived from renewable sources.

 For more independent information about the environmental impact of plastics the following websites should be of help: